 In the days before TV became widespread, it was fairly common for many British households to have two, or even three, newspapers delivered each day.
 Including the late edition of the Leicester Mercury, Dad took three most days and four some days.
 On the three days a week he worked properly, Dad sold skeins of woollen yarn and nylon stockings from a stall at Coventry market.
 Towards the end of each Saturday afternoon, he would reach into the cash tin for a few coins before sending me running after an ambulant newspaper vendor breezing through the city centre, crying something that sounded like “E’eee…tereh…grawah!
 E’eee…tereh…grawah!”
 Dad took the Coventry Evening Telegraph sports edition, or the Pink un, as it was known for the colour of its paper, to check the football results.
 If he’d predicted the eight score draws needed to scoop up the £75,000 jackpot on the pools, he’d never have to work again.
 Not even three days week, for the rest of his life.
 He never did.
 Win the pools, that is

-Before setting off for school on winter mornings in Syston, I would watch grey silhouettes of grey men in grey flat caps gliding through freezing grey fog on grey bicycles, from behind the display in our misted shop window.
+Before setting off for school on winter mornings in Syston, I would often stand, staring out of our misted shop window.
+Concealed behind a display of plaster half-legs clad in varying shades of nylons with names exuding luxury, like Bermuda, Light Tan and Mink, I would gaze transfixed at the procession of grey silhouettes of grey men in grey raincoats, grey jackets, grey trousers and grey flat caps, gliding through freezing grey fog on grey bicycles.
+Stacked behind the plaster legs were half-open brown paper packages revealing multi-coloured hanks of knitting wool I could peer between.
 Were it not for their motion, the riders would have been virtually indistinguishable from the overwhelming greyness forming a veiled backdrop of grey houses and grey shops belching grey smoke from grey chimneys.
-The reluctant procession was headed to Etough’s shoe factory in Brook Street.
+The seemingly reluctant procession was headed to Etough’s shoe factory in Broad Street, or one of the other small factories and workshops situated near and by the brook.
 Grey against grey.
-Most riders puffing at the untipped cigarettes glued to their lips, it was easy to imagine the bikes being driven by coal-fired steam.
+Most riders puffing at the untipped Park Drive or Woodbine cigarettes glued to their lips, it was easy to imagine the bikes being driven by coal-fired steam.
 Their nicotine-enriched exhalations augmenting the fog, the grey men pedalled their machines as silent as ghosts, apart from the gentle ticking-ticking of the three-speed Sturmey Archer gears, and the muted murmur of rubber on asphalt.